caarlos0/dotfiles.fish/README.md

 $ brew install fish git-delta fzf gh grc kubectx starship zoxide
 ```

+or you can also take a look at the [brewfile](brewfile) for all software I have installed.

 ## macOS defaults

 You use it by running: